Embeddings between Barron spaces with higher order activation functions: Embeddings between Barron spaces involving RePU

 \section{Embeddings between Barron spaces involving \texorpdfstring{$\repu$}{RePU}}

 In this section, we start by defining the Barron spaces in \Cref{sec:barron_spaces}.
-We proceed by showing that Barron spaces with an activation function for which the weak derivative is in $L^1(\R)$ embed into the Barron space with $\relu$ as activation function.
-After assuming $\Omega$ is bounded, we extend this to: Barron spaces with an activation function $\sigma\in C^s(\R)$ for which $D^{s+1}\sigma\in L^1(\R)$ embed in a Barron spaces with a $\repu_s$.
-Next to that, we show that the Barron spaces with $\repu$ as the activation function have a hierarchical structure.
-The former two we do in \Cref{sec:abs_cont_functions} and the latter in \Cref{sec:hierarchy}.
+We proceed by showing that the Barron spaces with $\repu$ as the activation function have a hierarchical structure.
+Next to that, we show that Barron spaces with an activation function for which the weak derivative is in $L^1(\R)$ embed into the Barron space with $\relu$ as activation function.
+After assuming $\Omega$ is bounded, we extend this to: Barron spaces with an activation function $\sigma\in C^{\lceil s \rceil}(\R)$ for which $\partial^{s+1}\sigma\in L^1(\R)$ embed in a Barron spaces with a $\repu_s$.
+The former we do in \Cref{sec:hierarchy} and the latter two in \Cref{sec:abs_cont_functions}.